-For people who qualify in most other categories, however, annual quotas limit the number of available green cards.
+For people who qualify in most other categories, however, annual quotas limit the number of available immigrant visas, otherwise known as green cards.
 Both family and employment preference-based green cards are affected by these quotas.

 Green cards allocated annually to employment-based categories, including investors and "special immigrants," number 140,000 worldwide.
 Approximately 480,000 green cards worldwide can be issued each year in the family categories.